pmndrs/react-three-fiber/readme.md

 # Custom config

-The default `Canvas` component is just a small effect around the canvas element.
+The default `Canvas` component is just a effect around the canvas element.
 You can implement your own.

 ```jsx
 import * as THREE from 'three'